top of page

 Sandwiched between two woods, the English army was protected on its flanks from attack.
 However, the French army was wary of this and, confident of victory, held its ground – a ground which, overnight, had been churned up by the exercise of their horses.

-This is where Henry acted in a manner now famous: he had instructed his archers to defend themselves with wooden stakes which could be moved at a moment’s notice.
+This is where Henry acted in a manner now famous: he had instructed his archers to defend themselves with wooden stakes which could be moved at short notice.
 Seeing the French hold their position, he ordered his army to move en masse, and in close order, to within long range of the French army; re-positioning their stakes quickly.

 Now, he instructed his archers to open fire, an act which provoked the French to attack and, crucially, to abandon their plan.
 Henry's use of stakes in this fashion was the first time they had been used in such a way; his tactics were novel - and crucial.

-The failure of the French plan
+The failure of the French plan at the Battle of Agincourt

 For some reason, the gens de trait were left to the rear of the army, the cavalry attacks on the English wings were under-resourced and ineffective; the leader of one of these, Sir William de Saveuse, charged ahead of his force and was killed quickly by the English archers.